facebookresearch/ELF/README.md

 Besides, ELF now also provides a Python version for running concurrent game environments, by Python multiprocessing with ZeroMQ inter-process communication.
 See `./ex_elfpy.py` for a simple example.

-For research on RTS games, ELF comes with an fast RTS engine, and three concrete environments: MiniRTS, Capture the Flag and Tower Defense.
+For research on RTS games, ELF comes with a fast RTS engine, and three concrete environments: MiniRTS, Capture the Flag and Tower Defense.
 MiniRTS has all the key dynamics of a real-time strategy game, including gathering resources, building facilities and troops, scouting the unknown territories outside the perceivable regions, and defend/attack the enemy.
 User can access its internal representation and can freely change the game setting.

 ![Overview](./overview.png)

 ELF has the following characteristics:

 * *End-to-End*: ELF offers an end-to-end solution to game research.
-It provides miniature real-time strategy game environments, concurrent simulation, intuitive APIs, web-based visualzation, and also comes with a reinforcement learning backend empowered by [Pytorch](https://github.com/pytorch/pytorch) with minimal resource requirement.
+It provides miniature real-time strategy game environments, concurrent simulation, intuitive APIs, web-based visualization, and also comes with a reinforcement learning backend empowered by [Pytorch](https://github.com/pytorch/pytorch) with minimal resource requirement.

 * *Extensive*: Any game with C/C++ interface can be plugged into this framework by writing a simple wrapper.
 As an example, we already incorporate Atari games into our framework and show that the simulation speed per core is comparable with single-core version, and is thus much faster than implementation using either multiprocessing or Python multithreading.
 In the future, we plan to incorporate more environments, e.g., DarkForest Go engine.